postmanlabs/labs-docs/_posts/01_postman/07_team_library/2017-05-04-searching.md

 warning: false
 ---

-Searching in Postman enables you to:
+When you search in Postman, you can:
 * [Determine search settings](#determine)
 * [Refine search expressions](#refine)
 * [Indicate where to search](#indicate)